The Financial Toxicity of Cancer Treatment

 – S. Yousuf Zafar, MD, Journal of National Cancer Institute, Volume 108, Issue 5

-What are the effects of financial toxicity on those in active treatment?
+What are the effects of financial toxicity on those in active cancer treatment?

 - 130% increase in financial difficulties for those younger than 65